Don't miss out on these Black Friday home and kitchen deals starting at $10

 Upgrade your current blender to this professional-grade version from Vitamix that you can save $60 on during Amazon and Home Depot's Black Friday sales.
 You can choose from bestselling red, slate gray or black options.

 If you're looking for both a blender and a food processor, no need to shell out the big bucks on two separate sets of machinery.
-The Ninja Mega Kitchen System comes with a 72-ounce pitcher, a 64-ounce food processor bowl, two 24-ounce cups and the corresponding blades and lids for each piece.
+This Cuisinart blender and processor combo comes with a 56-ounce pitcher, a three-cup food processor bowl and the corresponding blades and lids for each piece.
 With this one set, you can prep your dinner ingredients, make a smoothie for one or prep smoothies for the entire week.

 NutriBullet Juicer